We believe partnerships are critical to solving large-scale health problems.

 Regardless of the program, at the core of our work is a deep compassion for the people whom we serve.
 We keep their faces in the forefront of our minds and are driven to alleviate their suffering.
 Our compassion is tied directly with effective actions – what we call “consequential” compassion.
 Learn more about all of the values that shape our work.

 At The Task Force, we do not have the burden of complex or bureaucratic decision-making processes.
 Our nimble and responsive administrative structure allows us to respond swiftly to global health priorities.
 And because of our efficiency, we can leverage resources for an extraordinary impact.
+Nearly 90 percent of all our revenue goes to fund our programs.

 Harnessing Technology to Improve Global Health